-Want to know more about Amanda Seales, the host of NBC’s upcoming comedy talent show Bring the Funny?
+Want to know more about Amanda Seales, the host of NBC’s new comedy talent show Bring the Funny?
 We’ve got you covered.

 Amanda is emceeing the show, while fellow funny people Kenan Thompson, Chrissy Teigen, and Jeff Foxworthy are judging the talent.
-We’ve rounded up 10 facts about Amanda to help you get to know her better before the premiere.
+We’ve rounded up 10 facts about Amanda to help you get to know her better.

 1. Amanda has a master’s degree from Columbia University.

 Amanda attended SUNY Purchase for her undergraduate degree, and then studied African American Studies at Columbia for her master’s degree.

 Amanda was reportedly a competitive gymnast for six years when she was younger.
 She’s posted throwback photos from her time in the sport on social media.
 In 2017, she wrote that her time as a gymnast is what she’s most proud of aside from stand-up comedy.
 Amanda says it taught her “discipline, perseverance, and poise.”

 She went by the name “VJ Amanda Diva” and hosted the Sucker Free hip-hop video countdown on MTV2.
 You might also recognize her from VH1 shows like Best Week Ever.
 She started hosting the truTV show Greatest Ever in 2016.